Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 How do I choose the right diamond shape?

-Shape changes the whole feeling of the ring: finger coverage, sparkle pattern, setting options, and how large the diamond looks face-up.
-It helps to compare shapes in the same general budget instead of choosing from isolated photos.
+Shape changes everything: finger coverage, sparkle pattern, setting options, and how large the stone looks face-up.
+The useful comparison is shapes side by side in the same budget, not isolated photos.
+That’s a fifteen-minute conversation at the desk.

 How much of the budget should go to the diamond versus the setting?

-There is no useful universal rule.
-A simple solitaire may place more of the budget into the center stone, while a detailed setting, CAD work, or matching wedding band plan may shift more budget into the ring itself.
-The goal is to avoid spending in the wrong place for the design you actually want.
+There’s no universal rule, and anyone selling you one is selling you something.
+A clean solitaire pushes budget into the stone; a detailed setting or matching band plan shifts it.
+The goal is not spending in the wrong place for the design you actually want.

 How long does a custom engagement ring take?